devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure 10: Data Stream_

-Let's have a look at an example: In Wisgen, our Wisdoms are delivered to the Interface via a stream.
+Let's have a look at an example: In Wisgen, our wisdoms are delivered to the Interface via a stream.
 When ever we run out of wisdoms to display, a request is send to a class that fetches new wisdoms form our API and publishes them in a stream.
 Once those new wisdoms come in, the UI gets notified and receives them.
 This approach is called _BLoC Pattern_ and I will explain it's details in the chapter [Architecting a Flutter app][architecture].
 For now, this is a simplified version of how that could look like:

 ```dart
 class WisdomBloc {